 In fact, in the 1920s and early 1930s, ‘Beach Road’ (as it was affectionately known) was the home of four out of five of Hollywood’s most influential movie men.
 Ghetto it wasn’t, but it is interesting to think that almost all of the residents of this short stretch of sandy road were first-generation success stories.
 And every one of them wanted the biggest possible trophy for life at the top: a beachfront mansion.

 On a leisurely stroll you would find producer and comedian Harold Lloyd at 443, Mae West at 514, Darryl Zanuck at 546, Samuel Goldwyn at 602, Harry Warner at 605/607, Douglas Fairbanks at 705, and Irving Thalberg and his wife, Norma Shearer, at 707.
-Also nearby were oil man J. Paul Getty and actress Marion Davies, who lived in a massive estate built by her lover William Randolph Hearst.
+Also nearby were oil man J. Paul Getty, as well as actress Marion Davies, who lived in a massive estate built by her lover William Randolph Hearst.

-The photo above shows my great-uncle Louis B. Mayer’s beautiful home at 625, but what got me started on this blog post was my initial research into the amazing carved stone plinth and gargoyle, which was a gift from Hearst, as the caption shows.
-Because of its Gothic look, I initially thought the house was built in the early 1900s, or possibly before.
+The photo above shows my great-uncle Louis B. Mayer’s beautiful home at 625, but what got me started on this blog post was my initial research into the amazing carved stone plinth and gargoyle, a gift from Hearst, as the handwritten notation shows.

-However, this 20-room Spanish style house was built in just six weeks in 1926 with L.B. cracking the whip, keen to move his wife Margaret and their two daughters, Edith and Irene, in as soon as possible.
-This photo, which is one in a series of several exterior and interior shots, might have been taken to feature the home when it was put up for sale, or perhaps for a magazine feature story.
-There is one photo showing L.B. awkwardly lounging on a swinging garden settee reading a book, and others showing the daughters playing beach volley ball and frolicking around the pool.
-All the photos certainly look very staged.
+After securing this block, uncle Louis cracked the whip and this 20-room Spanish style house was built in just six weeks in 1926.
+Clearly, he was very keen to move his wife Margaret and their two daughters, Edith and Irene, in as soon as possible.
+The main photo, which is one in a series of several exterior and interior shots, might have been taken to feature the home when it was put up for sale, or perhaps for a magazine feature story.

 When you Google Hearst and Louis B. Mayer, the main connecting point that comes up repeatedly, of course, relates to their campaign to destroy every print of Citizen Kane (1941), the provocative and brilliant film written by Herman J. Mankiewicz and starring Orson Welles (it was for contractual reasons that Welles was listed as a co-writer, and while he may have collaborated to a degree, it was very much Mankiewicz’s script).